 Your medical history and lifestyle choices affect your risk of stroke, heart attack, and other forms of heart disease.
-Are you at risk?
-Find out here.
+What is your risk for heart disease?

 Heart disease is a form of cardiovascular disease, or CVD.
 Two of the most common types of heart disease include coronary artery disease, in which the major blood vessels in your heart are damaged by plaque buildup; and cardiac arrest, or heart attack, when your heart suddenly stops functioning.
 Other forms of cardiovascular disease include stroke, congestive heart failure, arrhythmia, and peripheral artery disease.